 Did you never wonder why we have our eyes right next to each other and not, for example, one above the other, or one at the front and one at the back?
 The parallel arrangement obviously is evolution’s favorite.
 This genetically preferred eye-array has therefore influenced our behavior and the way we look at things: predominantly with a strong focus.
-That’s why we laugh at „Johnny Head-in-the-Air“, when he runs into a sign post or misses a turn, and regret the cow that doesn’t seem to notice the butcher right in front of her.
+That’s why we laugh at „Johnny Head-in-the-Air“, when he runs into a signpost or misses a turn, and regret the cow that doesn’t seem to notice the butcher right in front of her.
 We forced to take close notice of what is around us, and those who didn’t were eaten by predators and hence eliminated from our gene pool.

 Do you have children?
 If not, no problem, because you might recall these yourself: the parent conference days!
 This ‘running-around-at-the-school-campus-and-looking-for-the-room’ where teachers are waiting for parents and their school-kids.
-Depending on the pupils’ ‘performance level’, the numbers of meetings were few or many and likewise a torture or purely a matter of duty.
+Depending on the pupils’ ‘performance level’, the numbers of meetings were few or many and likewise torture or purely a matter of duty.

 The room was slowly filling up with the employees.
-One after the other they took their seats and didn’t look too pleased: the speech that I was about to be holding did interrupt the longed-for transition from their dinner to a well deserved drink at the bar!
+One after the other they took their seats and didn’t look too pleased: the speech that I was about to be holding did interrupt the longed-for transition from their dinner to a well-deserved drink at the bar!
 So this left me with the task to ensure that those snaring away during my talk would not animate the others to follow suit.

-But as much as they were in for change, like in all those endless debates with clients and commissioners, the change happening right now was quite something different, and they didn’t had a clue how to deal with the situation: it seemed that their very existence was at stake!
+But as much as they were in for a change, like in all those endless debates with clients and commissioners, the change happening right now was quite something different, and they didn’t had a clue how to deal with the situation: it seemed that their very existence was at stake!